 Every year, as part of the normal cycle of the academic year, Unit Leads and Programme Directors should check the details of their unit or programme against the information held in the central catalogue of all programmes and units for the following academic year.
 This should usually happen in February for checks to be made on the entry for the following academic year.

-Minor updates such as change of Unit Director, Description, Pre‐requisites, Co‐requisites, Reading and References, Teaching Block and reading/references:
+Minor updates such as change of Unit Director, Description, Pre‐requisites, Co‐requisites, Reading and References, Teaching Block and Open Unit Status:

 Such minor changes do not require formal approval within the Unit and Programme Management System (UPMS) but they do still need to be submitted within this online system in order for the central information to be updated.
-Detailed guidance on such minor changes can be found within this document.
+Detailed guidance on such minor changes can be found here.

 Such minor changes must be completed by the end of February ahead of the next upcoming academic year.

 Consideration and submission to the UPMS of any other changes to a programme or unit that will be implemented for the next academic year: